octokit/plugin-rest-endpoint-methods.js/docs/orgs/listIssueTypes.md

 # List issue types for an organization

 Lists all issue types for an organization.
+OAuth app tokens and personal access tokens (classic) need the read:org scope to use this endpoint.

 ```js
 octokit.rest.orgs.listIssueTypes({